jtmoulia/proximel/README.md

 You're going to need to have distel installed.

 From a shell, boot an erlang virtual machine with a distributed erlang node name.
-Include `-S mix` if it's an interactive shell:
+Include `-S mix` if it's an interactive shell for a mix
+project:

 ```shell
 $ iex --name proximel@127.0.0.1 [-S mix]